bitnami/charts/bitnami/minio/README.md

 ## Upgrading

-### To 12.1.0
+### To 12.0.0

+This version updates MinIO&reg; to major version 2023.
 All gateway features have been removed from Minio since upstream completely dropped this feature.
+The related options have been removed in version 12.1.0.

 ### To 11.0.0